-Some topics that are often talked about in counseling include: What are your strengths?
+Some topics that are often talked about in counseling include: What do you want in life, and how can you get there?
+How are you living by your values?
 Who supports you when times get tough?
+What are your strengths?
 What do you keep doing over and over that isn’t helpful?
 How can you do something different?
-How are you living by your values?
-What do you want in life, and how can you get there?

 Q: Isn't counseling just for mentally ill people?

 A: No. While counseling is one type of treatment for people with a mental illness, just about everyone can get a lot from counseling at some time in his or her life.
 Seeing a counselor can help keep things from getting worse, and may even keep a mental illness from developing.

 Q: How do I know when I should seek help?

 A: It is best to ask for help even if you are not sure your problem is big enough to need counseling.
 Counselors can help you figure out what might be going on and what you could do about it.
 They also can make referrals to other helpful services.

 There are many different signs that might tell you that you should try counseling.
 A few of these are:

 - Not being satisfied with your life